alexdahl/oversight/README.md

 ## Collaboration

-When forking, it's best to change the bundle identifier to avoid preference conflicts.
+When maintaining a separate fork, it's best to change the bundle identifier to avoid preference conflicts.
 In `Info.plist`, change the `CFBundleIdentifier` and version keys to your own values.

 ## License